jackie-dai/Project-1-Overhaul/Section2_CreatingEnemy/section2.md

 *Enemy.cs* -> `Explode()`

 Hint: Use a 2D circle raycast (https://docs.unity3d.com/ScriptReference/Physics2D.CircleCast.html) to detect if the player is within the `explosionRadius`.
-The raycast returns an array of all objects caught in the circle cast.
+`CircleCastAll()` returns an array of all objects caught in the circle cast.
 They will be of type `RaycastHit2D` which hold the same basic properties as game objects such as the `transform` and `tag` property.
 Also make sure to set your attack variables in the Unity inspector before testing your code!
 We provide a explosion prefab located in *Assets > Prefabs* that you can drag into *ExplosionObj*.

 Solution (translate hex below to ASCII):